 Project Profiles - India

 All the HELP assignments in India involve teaching in primary and secondary schools.
-If you would like to volunteer in India, then click on a region that interests you on the right, and scroll down until you find a project that suits you.
+If you would like to volunteer in India, then click on a region that interests you on the right.

 The regions in India HELP currently sends volunteers to are listed here: